Paleodictyon: Description

 Paleodictyon consist of thin tunnels or ridges that usually form hexagonal or polygonal-shaped honeycomb-like network.
 Both irregular and regular nets are known throughout the stratigraphic range of Paleodictyon, but it is the striking regular honeycomb pattern of some forms such as P. carpathecum and P. nodosum which make it notable and widely studied.

 Individual mesh elements may be millimeters to centimeters, usually from 1-1.5 to 2-3 cm, and entire mesh patterns can cover areas up to a square meter.
 The edges or threads that make up the mesh are usually cylindrical or ellipsoid in cross-section, and some forms have vertical tubes connecting the mesh upwards to the sediment-water interface.
 Dolf Seilacher proposed in 1977 that it may be a trap for food, a mechanism for farming, or a foraging path.
 Alternatively, it has been suggested that it may be a cast of a xenophyophoran protist.
 Mark McMenamin proposed that Paleodictyon represents a microburrow nest structure.
 The nest structure empties once the juveniles mature and disperse.

 History of study

 Much modeling work has been done on Paleodictyon.
-Roy Plotnick, trace fossil researcher at University of Illinois at Chicago, modeled the form as resulting from the iterative modular growth of an unknown organism.
+Roy Plotnick, trace fossil researcher at University of Illinois Chicago, modeled the form as resulting from the iterative modular growth of an unknown organism.
 Garlick and Miller modeled it as a burrow with a relatively simple burrow algorithm.